Be transported to Italy with a bowl of this rich and flavorful recipe for Crock-Pot Tortellini Soup! Cheese tortellini pasta in a veggie packed broth.

-Crock-Pot Tortellini Soup
+Slow Cooker Tortellini Soup

 My grandma Annette, was a second generation Italian and cooked everything from scratch.
 Even in her later years, when she was blind she still managed to make her own pasta, and fill our tummies with her delicious cooking.
-I was really close to grandma Annette, for some reason I was the only grandchild that enjoyed going to Catholic (in latin) church with her every Sunday.
+I was really close to grandma Annette, for some reason I was the only grandchild that enjoyed going to Catholic (in Latin) church with her every Sunday.
 I am not Catholic, but something about the ritual and ceremony of Sunday Mass resonated with me as a child and teen.

 I wish I had some of her recipes written somewhere, but alas we never thought to jot them down and now she has passed away.
 So this recipe is inspired by a warm and hearty soup she used to serve to us on Sunday’s.
 It is a chunky soup filled with fresh vegetables and cheese filled tortellini pasta swimming around in a tomato based broth that hits the spot!
 I like to eat my soup with a healthy grating of Pecorino Romano cheese and a thick slice of crusty Italian bread.

 I think my rendition actually did the memory of grandma’s soup justice and tasted pretty much how I remember it.
-Even though this is cooked in the crock-pot, the vegetables held up nicely and were still fresh tasting.
+Even though this is cooked in the slow cooker, the vegetables held up nicely and were still fresh tasting.
 They key is to not to cook it too long in the slow cooker.
 Just long enough to meld the flavors, soften the vegetables a bit, then near the end to cook the store-bought tortellini pasta.

 If you try this recipe, please come back and let me know what you think!

 - 1 Medium Green Bell Pepper (Chopped)

 - 2 Tablespoons Canned Tomato Paste